crutcher/crutcher.github.io-source/source/_posts/blog/2022/12/What-Are-AI-Art-Models.md

 What the model has done is learned how to describe things *like* each input image, in terms of and relative to other images it has seen, conditioned on the embedding contexts it was given.

-It's pretty compelling to argue that the training data isn't in the model;
+It's pretty compelling to *me* argue that the training data isn't in the model;
 the models have learned what high level concepts imply; concepts like:
   * Cat
   * Oil Painting
   * Picasso

 Now, some of those concepts are tightly coupled with the style and work of current artists and companies with a stake in IP law and financial